Schedule an Appointment

 Alice!
 Health Promotion

 Alice! staff are available to talk with students about their health questions and how to access on- and off-campus resources.
-Alice! respects and protects the confidentiality of all conversations.**Alice! seeks to connect students with information and resources to make informed decisions regarding a broad range of health-related topics.
+Alice! respects and protects the privacy of all conversations.**Alice! seeks to connect students with information and resources to make informed decisions regarding a broad range of health-related topics.
 Our focus is helping individuals develop the knowledge and skills to support in the achievement of personal and academic goals.
 Conversations are solution-oriented and not about therapy or giving advice.

 - Examples of conversations include: